jembar-cpp/CS2600_proj2/README.md

 # CS2600 - Project 2
 Travel Expenses - Group project

+The executable BusinessExpenses.exe is pre-compiled and can be used to run the program.

 **How to complile multiple files together:**

 Compile both files individually first: